TheProjectsGuy/Learning_ROS/src/README.md

 | :---: | :---- | :-----: | :----- |
 | 1 | [cpp_basic_nodes](./cpp_basic_nodes/) | C++ | A package consisting of basic nodes to get started and understand core concepts |
 | 2 | [py_basic_nodes](./py_basic_nodes/) | Python 3 | A package consisting of basic nodes to get started and understand core concepts |

-## Contents

-The contents of this folder are as follows